 The subtropical climate in Mississippi offers an advantage with its long growing season while the varying of soil types found at MSARC support a wide range of crops such as vegetables, rice, cotton, soybeans, corn and wheat.

 “Many of the products that will be released for on-farm use in the next two to five years are being developed at both MSARC and MWARC (Midwest Agricultural Research Center),” says Griffin.
 “The high quality of research is driven by the team approach within and between both facilities along with the full support of research data managers and upper management.”

-The five units at MSARC and their primary function include:● Field discovery - This unit encompasses traditional field research which supports herbicide, insecticide, fungicide, plant growth regulators and soil health products across all stages of the Valent U.S.A. pipeline.
+The four units at MSARC and their primary function include:● Field discovery - This unit encompasses traditional field research which supports herbicide, insecticide, fungicide, plant growth regulators and soil health products across all stages of the Valent U.S.A. pipeline.

 ● Compound Characterization Laboratory - This unit includes multiple laboratories, growth chambers, growth rooms and greenhouses where single plant research is conducted to support the field discovery team.
 This wide range of capability allows product testing year-round with short turnaround times.

 ● Seed Pathology Laboratory - The seed pathology lab specifically supports the seed treatment side of the business with a laboratory, growth rooms and greenhouse studies.
 The group conducts seed viability, product performance studies, maintains pathogen cultures for testing and performs studies aimed at determining how products affect farm planting equipment.

 ● Sample Distribution Warehouse - Here, Valent handles distribution of all product samples needed for internal and external testing, provides a depository for long term production sample storage as well as serves as the primary location for handling international shipments from Sumitomo.